Battery-safety-system/Battery-Safety-Sever-Client/readme.md

     $ sudo modprobe pcan
     $ sudo ip link set can0 up type can bitrate 500000
    ```
+It should Work!!!!
 If there is still error, please refer to this [website](https://forum.peak-system.com/viewtopic.php?f=59&t=3381)

+## Python Package(python3)
+can, cantools, pickle, logging, socket, os, time, csv, minimalmodbus

+## IP Address
+Please make sure the PC local IP address is 192.168.137.1, or you need to change ip_addr tags both in main/Server/config.properties and main/Client/config.properties.
+What's more, you need to make ip_port in main/Server/config.properties and main/Client/config.properties are same and not used by other process, or PC cannot to the Raspberry.

 ## Built With <a name="BuiltWith"></a>